cloudbau/cloudbau.github.io/_posts/2016-05-13-openstack-mitaka_vagrant.markdown

 chef exec rake multi_node
 ```

+> ### NOTICE!
+> If your first chef run fails while installing the package "cinder-common",
+> you are probably on a mac and there seems to be strange issue with handing
+> over the locales during a chef run.
+Just start the run again with:

+> ```chef exec rake multi_node```

 You should now get yourself a coffee and maybe even some fresh air, since this
 will take a while.